-- Exhibits will be reviewed by the Judge Friday morning and consult with the exhibitor in the afternoon.
-If it is not possible for exhibitor to be present, a leader or parent may represent exhibitor. - Each exhibitor is required to identify each display box by placing an identification label bearing name, county or district, and number of specimens in the upper left-hand corner of the plexiglass cover (inside-use clear doublesided tape to adhere gummed labels), and by attaching a label with the same information on the lower right corner of the box (outside). - Exhibitor may enter in both geology and lapidary classes.
-Exhibitor may show in only one of the first five geology classes (637, 638, 5201, 5202 and 5203).
-Exhibitor may also show in geology class 642 Mineralogy, 644 (special exhibit), and in one lapidary class. - Specimens should be labeled with specimen number, date collected, specimen name and description, and locality where collected.
-No legal description is needed. - Specimens should be mounted in the box by proper groups: rocks, minerals, or fossils. - 6.
+- Exhibits will be reviewed by the judge Friday morning and consult with the exhibitor in the afternoon.
+If it is not possible for exhibitor to be present, a leader or parent may represent exhibitor. - 2.
+Each exhibitor is required to identify each display box by placing an identification label bearing name, county or district, and number of specimens in the upper left-hand corner of the plexiglass cover (inside-use clear double-sided tape to adhere gummed labels), and by attaching a label with the same information on the lower right corner of the box (outside). - Specimens should be labeled with specimen number, date collected, specimen name and description, and locality where collected.
+No legal description is needed. - 4.
+Specimens should be mounted in the box by proper groups: rocks, minerals, or fossils. - 5.
 Display boxes are to be 18" x 24" x 31⁄2" with plexiglass cover.
-Specimens are to be arranged across the narrow 18" dimension of the display box with oriented plexiglass sliding out toward the top. - 7.
+Specimens are to be arranged across the narrow 18" dimension of the display box with oriented plexiglass sliding out toward the top. - 6.
 Fossils must be identified to the Phylum, Class, and Genus level.
 Genus name is to begin with a capital letter.
 Species name is all lower case.
 Genus and species names must either be italicized or underlined, not both.
-The words "phylum, class, genus" on labels are to be

-- spelled out, not abbreviated.
+The words "phylum, class, genus" on labels are to be spelled out, not abbreviated.
 More than one specimen of the same kind of rock or mineral or species of a fossil may be exhibited if this duplication represents different geological formations.
-Specimen label must show this distinction (Fort Hays limestone, not just limestone; calcite from the Greenhorn Formation, not just calcite; Phylum: Brachiopoda Class: Articulata Genus: Composita from the Morrill Limestone Member, not just Phylum: Brachiopoda Class: Articulata Genus: Composita). - 8.
-For geology classes 637, 638, 639, 640, 641 and 642 all specimens must be collected (not purchased) from locations in Kansas, except for Tri-State Mining Area specimens collected from these three adjacent counties: Ottawa County, OK; Newton and Jasper Counties, MO.
-Other out of state specimens will not count in the minimum number for the class, nor will they be considered in the judging. - Out-of-state specimens may be exhibited in a marked section of the display box but are not to comprise the major portion of the exhibit except in class 645.
-Out-ofstate specimens will not count in the minimum number for class, nor will they be considered in the judging. - 10.
-Fossils in class 637 are to be identified to at least the phylum level; classes 638-641 to be identified as phylum, class, and genus levels, if possible.
-Rocks in classes 640 and 641 must be identified by proper name and type. - 11.
-A minimum of 12 specimens for class 637 and 15 for classes 638-641 must be collected during the current 4-H year.
-Class 637 must have a minimum of 3 in each category (rocks, minerals, and fossils); classes 638-641 must have a minimum of 5 in each category.
+Specimen label must show this

+- distinction (Fort Hays limestone, not just limestone; calcite from the Greenhorn Formation, not just calcite; Phylum: Brachiopoda Class: Articulata Genus: Composita from the Morrill Limestone Member, not just Phylum: Brachiopoda Class: Articulata Genus: Composita). - For geology classes 637, 5200, 5201, 5202, 5203 and 5205 all specimens must be collected (not purchased) from locations in Kansas, except for Tri-State Mining Area specimens collected from these three adjacent counties: Ottawa County, OK; Newton and Jasper Counties, MO.
+Other out of state specimens will not count in the minimum number for the class, nor will they be considered in the judging. - Out-of-state specimens may be exhibited in a marked section of the display box but are not to comprise the major portion of the exhibit except in class 5300.
+Out-ofstate specimens will not count in the minimum number for class, nor will they be considered in the judging. - Fossils in class 637 are to be identified to at least the phylum level; classes 5200-5203 to be identified as phylum, class, and genus levels, if possible.
+Rocks in classes 5202 and 5203 must be identified by proper name - 10.
+A minimum of 12 specimens for class 637 and 15 for classes 5200-5203 must be collected during the current 4-H year.
+Class 637 must have a minimum of 3 in each category (rocks, minerals, and fossils); classes 5200-5203 must have a minimum of 5 in each category.